tpaviot/ProcessScheduler/doc/introduction.rst

 - First order logic operation between tasks/resources constraints: and/or/xor/not boolean operators, implication, if/then/else

-- Gantt chart rendering using matplotlib,
+- Gantt chart rendering using matplotlib or plotly,

 - Export solution to json, SMT problem to SMTLIB.